 Finally, the authors indicated that other polyphenols found in red wine might actually help reduce the formation of amyloid protein in the brain.
 This is the abnormal brain protein that has been associated with Alzheimer’s disease and is the subject of aggressive pharmaceutical research.

 So how does all of this interesting science inform us in terms of what we should do as it relates to drinking alcohol?
 I’d say that the evidence presented by these researchers is quite clear that there is a benefit to low to moderate alcohol consumption.
 We live in a world where we often consider that if something is good, then more of it is better, but that mentality flies in the face of what is actually revealed by the scientific data.
 The U-shaped curve graphs clearly show us that, at least as it relates to alcohol, there truly is a sweet spot in terms of your heart, brain, and overall health.

 So if you want to enjoy alcohol healthily, my recommendations are as follows:

-- Consume a maximum of one or two glasses of wine, preferably red, on a daily basis, seems to be associated with health benefits not only for the heart but for the brain as well.
-Choosing a low-alcohol (12.5% or less) wine would allow you to consume up to three glasses per day and likely achieve the same benefits.
+- Consuming a maximum of two or three glasses of wine per day (preferably red) seems to be associated with health benefits not only for the heart but for the brain as well.
+Choosing a low-alcohol wine (12.5% or less) can reduce the potential downsides of alcohol consumption.